rmkeeler/stackoverflow-us-india/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at this [Medium post](https://ryan-keeler.medium.com/candidates-and-companies-alike-want-to-know-which-programming-languages-devs-should-devs-have-in-d31abf6fc6e4) I wrote in April, 2021.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>